roblanf/BenchmarkAlignments/new_dataset_files/README.md

 For datasets without explicit licenses, always contact the owners of the dataset to ask whether we can put it in the repository, and whether we can release it under a CC0 license.
 If they don't agree, don't put it in the repository.
+Assume that data sets on TreeBase are O.K., since they're already publicly available.